Rehousing Romania's Roma signals swing to extremes

 "This is completely wrong.
 We need to find solutions that integrate, not segregate," said Dezideriu Gergely of the European Roma Rights Centre.
 "There is a danger because dealing in such a manner with Roma issues only triggers the resentment and prejudices that already exist."

-Craica is a sharp contrast to the rest of the city, which has a well-preserved medieval center generously dotted with gothic churches, cafes and artisan shops.
+Craica is a sharp contrast to the rest of the city, which has a well-preserved medieval centre generously dotted with gothic churches, cafes and artisan shops.

 "It's been a mess there at Craica without toilets, the gypsies poop on the grass and have built huts of nylon," said Szinn, the pensioner.
 "It's a piggery, a mess.
 Our mayor has done something that nobody has ever done for our city."